Santa Ana Federal Criminal Defense (FBI, OIG, IRS, DEA)

 Centrally located in Orange County, Santa Ana is also at the center of a significant number of federal criminal investigations.
 If you live or work in Santa Ana and you are being targeted for prosecution by the FBI, OIG, IRS, or DEA, you need to speak with our experienced Santa Ana federal criminal defense lawyers immediately.

-Health care providers, business owners, company executives, and other individuals in Santa Ana, CA, are at risk for being targeted in federal criminal investigations.
+Healthcare providers, business owners, company executives, and other individuals in Santa Ana, California, are at risk for being targeted in federal criminal investigations.
 Federal agencies, including the Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), Internal Revenue Service (IRS), and Drug Enforcement Administration (DEA), are increasingly targeting legitimate businesses and licensed professionals.
 And in many (if not most) cases, these investigations come as a complete surprise.

 If you have just discovered that you are under investigation by the FBI, OIG, IRS, or DEA in Santa Ana, it is critical that you speak with a defense attorney immediately.
 In order to avoid prosecution, you need to defend yourself.
 And the best way to do this is to stop the government in its tracks.